hannako/CV/README.md

 I am highly motivated, and unafraid of challenge.
 I completed the 12-week Maker’s Academy coding bootcamp as a remote student.
 This required discipline and focus – with a large helping of self-belief.

 ###Love of Learning
-I have made shows (i.e. scripted, directed and interviewed experts) on varied complex topics; From quantum teleportation to the chemistry of Heston’s perfect steak.
+I have made shows (i.e. scripted, directed and interviewed experts) on varied complex topics; From quantum computers to teleportation (it's a thing).
 I have a well-honed ability to read, absorb and get up to speed with advanced topics fast.
 I am a fast and enthusiastic learner.

 ###Attention to Detail
 I am a fanatic fact checker.
 I have overseen 45 episode series, and had the opportunity to be a science consultant on a number of factual series.
 I am methodical and meticulous in my approach.